AlexeyPevz/MAS/README.md

 Explore these scripts to understand how the helper modules in `tools/` are intended to work.

+## Observability

+Prometheus and Grafana services are included under `deploy/internal`.
+Run `docker compose up -d` in that directory and the metrics endpoint at `autogen:9000` will be scraped automatically.
+Refer to [`docs/observability.md`](docs/observability.md) for details on dashboards and alerting.

 ## Development notes

 * Many modules are placeholders and should be expanded during future sprints.